-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether the financial statements have been prepared in accordance with applicable accounting standards, identify those standards, and note the effect and reason for any material departure from those standards; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the credit union will continue in business.
+- · select suitable accounting policies and then apply them consistently; - · make judgements and estimates that are reasonable and prudent; - state whether the financial statements have been prepared in accordance with applicable accounting standards, identify those standards, and note the effect and reason for any material departure from those standards; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the credit union will continue in business.

 The directors are responsible for ensuring that the credit union keeps or causes to be kept adequate accounting records which correctly explain and record the transactions of the credit union, enable at any time the assets, liabilities, financial position and income and expenditure of the credit union to be determined with reasonable accuracy, enable them to ensure that the financial statements comply with the Credit Union Act, 1997 (as amended) and enable the financial statements to be audited.
 They are also responsible for safeguarding the assets of the credit union and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for the maintenance and integrity of the corporate and financial information included on the credit union's website.

-On behalf of the Board of Directors:
+On behalf of the board of directors: